 The various components of the map are explained below:

-9 - Number of direct reports of the person shown in the image.
+- Number of Direct Report: Number of direct reports of the person shown in the image.
 You can click + to see the direct report people.

 This section explains how you can build on the People map by adding managers and direct reports.